 - On that note, the Jet Moto games for the Playstation would often prevent backtracking with huge one-way jumps and large drops off unscalable cliffs.
 And, of course, half of each game's tracks were loaded with Bottomless Pits.

-- Motocross Madness had a Gravity Barrier that can actually be scaled, allowing you to face the second safeguard: the Invisible Cannon.
+- Motocross Madness has a tall cliff around the arena that can actually be scaled, allowing you to face the second safeguard: the Invisible Cannon.

 - The Elder Scrolls:

-- The developers of The Elder Scrolls IV: Oblivion attempted this: the many mountains surrounding the land were (mostly) intended to be insurmountable (there are even a few glitched areas that are covered by a perfectly flat ground).
+- Once again attempted with the use of mountains surrounding the playable area which are intended to be insurmountable.
 Just in case the player does make it to the end of the line, the game pops in with an Invisible Wall for good measure.

-- Several player-created mods remove the invisible walls and make whole provinces like Elsweyr and part of Morrowind reachable, with player-made but roughly in-canon places to visit.
+- Several Game Mods remove the invisible walls and make whole provinces like Elsweyr and part of Morrowind reachable, with player-made but canon-friendly places to visit.

-- Skyrim makes it a hat trick.
-The super-tall mountains can be scaled fairly easily with a horse, leading to the "Physics?
-B***, I'm a horse"◊ meme.
+- Skyrim makes it a hat trick for the series.
+However, the super-tall mountains can be scaled fairly easily with a horse, leading to the "Physics?
+Bitch, I'm a horse"◊ meme.

-- Fallout 3 uses this on most of the edges of its large map — nuclear war seems to have kicked up box-shaped range of mountains around Washington DC.
-If one tries to swim off the south edge through the Potomac, however, you are simply stopped by a pop-up telling you you can't go any further.
+- Fallout 3 uses this on most of the edges of its large map — nuclear war seems to have kicked up a box-shaped range of mountains around Washington DC.
+If one tries to swim off the south edge through the Potomac, or walk to an unblocked map edge elsewhere, however, you are simply stopped by a pop-up telling you you can't go any further.
+Fallout: New Vegas prefers to block the gaps in the surrounding hills with insurmountable waist-height obstacles such as wrecked vehicles.
+Both games also have a few barriers of the lethal variety, where falling off a precipice results in mid-air death and a Fade to Black as if it were a Bottomless Pit.
+Most notable in the Lonesome Road DLC.

-- Xenoblade has these around many of it's incredibly huge and detailed environments, where the characters will fall to their doom if they cross them.
+- Xenoblade Chronicles 1 has these around many of its incredibly huge and detailed environments, where the characters will fall to their doom if they cross them.
 Justified, as most of the game takes place across the bodies of two continent-sized giants.

 - Alan Wake does this, being set in the mountains of Washington State.
 There are plenty of areas where gravity barriers stop you from travelling off the beaten path, and yet it works really well.
 Good level design, thy name is Alan Wake....